Conformal Policy Control: Preliminaries and Background

-We consider a decision-making agent that interacts with an environment over a sequence of rounds.
+\textbf{Notation:} We consider a decision-making agent that interacts with an environment over a sequence of rounds.
 At each round $t$, the agent observes a context (i.e., prompt) $X_t \in \mathcal{X}$ and selects an action $A_t \in \mathcal{A}$ according to a policy $\pi(A \mid X)$.
 If the policy is parameterized by an LLM, then $\mathcal{A} \subseteq \mathcal{X}$.
 The agent then observes (potentially noisy) rewards $R_t \in \mathbb{R}$ and losses $L_t \in \mathbb{R}$.
-The reward function $r(x, a)$ quantifies the degree to which a context-action pair is aligned with the agent's objective, and the loss function $\ell(x, a)$ quantifies whether the context-action pair satisfies the agent's constraints.
+Throughout, uppercase letters denote random variables and lowercase letters their realized values.
+The reward function $r(x, a)$ quantifies the degree to which a context-action pair is aligned with the agent's objective, and the loss function $\ell(x, a)$ quantifies the degree to which the context-action pair violates the agent's constraints.
 While a policy can be defined implicitly by solving an optimization problem with respect to estimated reward and loss surrogates \citep{watkins1992q, jones1998efficient}, in this paper we focus on controlling explicit policies parameterized by a conditional distribution \citep{williams1992simple}, such as an autoregressive transformer.